Pooled Investment Vehicles: The Basics

 One way to invest in a non-public real estate investment trust even if you do not meet the SEC’s definition of accredited investor is to invest in a REIT available through a real estate crowdfunding platform, such as RealtyMogul’s MogulREIT I.

 But you should enter into any REIT investment understanding that these investment vehicles, like all other types of investments, carry risks.
-Publicly traded REITs, for example, function just like other stock issues traded on the public markets, and they can therefore lose value if the market or a given market sector in which the REIT is invested drops.
+Publicly traded REITs, for example, function just like other stock issues traded on the public markets, and they can, therefore, lose value if the market or a given market sector in which the REIT has invested drops.

 A mutual fund is another type of pooled investment vehicle, where professional fund managers raise capital from many individuals and institutions, aggregate this capital into a single large fund, and then use the fund to purchase and manage a portfolio of investments.